Zonar Takes the Wheel with a Machine-to-Machine Solution

 Secure, rapid data reporting between in-vehicle devices and in-office systems; efficient, verified driver compliance; improvement in predictive maintenance

 M2M solution with customized network access and service management platform

-Reliable, secure network helps deliver critical information to support customers and enhance their operations; Web portal allows for ease of in-house management of solution components
+Reliable, secure network helps deliver critical information to support customers and enhance operations; web portal puts control of network access, device management and report management of solution components in Zonar’s hands

 Electronic fleet management solutions